BrownCSCI1230/lab08_trimeshes/README.md

 As shown above, the shape parameters for Sphere are slightly different than Cube.
 The first parameter controls the number of ‘layers’ in the vertical direction (like latitude), and the second parameter controls the number of ‘layers’ in the horizontal direction (like longitude).

-When you implement Sphere, you will think of the parameters in term of spherical coordinates: parameter 1 controls 𝜙 and parameter 2 controls 𝜃.
+In terms of spherical coordinates: parameter 1 controls 𝜙 and parameter 2 controls 𝜃.

 > Note: Like Cube, the Sphere is centered at (0, 0, 0) and has a radius of 0.5